ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

 This repository contains **5 executive function tasks**, each implemented in **3 different versions (control, standard, adaptive)**

-> ⚠️ The Stop-Signal Task (Verbruggen et al., 2008) is publicly available at https://github.com/fredvbrug/STOP-IT.
+All tasks are compatible with *PsychoPy version 2025.1.1* and detailed task configurations can be found in the published paper (Jaiaue et al., under review) and its supplementary material.

-All tasks are compatible with *PsychoPy version 2025.1.1*
+> The Stop-Signal Task (Verbruggen et al., 2008) is publicly available at https://github.com/fredvbrug/STOP-IT.